datacamp-content/courses-chamberlain-handling-missing-data-with-imputations-in-r/slides/chapter_1_7f3002bc5fc4ccdff32c9d6cdb715bc7.md

 `@script`
+How do we get an overview of the missingness in the dataset?
-{{1}} If you use the md.pattern() function from the  mice package  you will get the following missing pattern. {{2}}
+We use the md.pattern function from mice and this function gives  a matrix that has the following values.

-What do we see here?

-We see a matrix, first ignore the first column, the last column and the last row.

-A 1 represents data is present and a 0 represents  missingness.

-Now lets jump to to the last row of the matrix
-The missingness pattern shows that there are 27 missing values in total:
+27 here represents the total number of missingness in the dataset.
+10 is missing values from chl as a variable alone

-10 of them cholesterol , 9 for bmi and 8 for hyp and no missing values for age.
+9 values are missing for bmi
+8 values for hyp and the age group has no missing value

-Moreover, there are 13 completely observed rows, four rows with 1 missing value, one row with 2 missings and seven rows with 3 missings.

-Looking at the missing data pattern is always useful (but may be difficult for datasets with many variables).
-It can give you an indication on how much information is missing and how the missingness is distributed.

-{{3}}The heatmap also conveys the same information about about the missing values.

-In the next slide we will quickly impute the missing values in nhanes.
+We also see here that 13 rows are compete
+4 rows have one missing value
+1 row has two missing values
+7 rows have three missing values

+Another way of visualising the missingness is with this heatmap here.
+We see that we have the same numbers on the axes here.

+Missing values are represented with the red color here while complete values are represented with blue.

 ---